-Supporting working mothers and fathers to successfully combine career and family
+Supporting working parents to successfully combine career and family

 How Do You Do It were engaged to provide group coaching to one of the Big 4 Banks to help their overarching program to support, retain and progress the working parents.
 The group coaching consisted of a comprehensive five-part program supporting working mothers and fathers over a 5 month time period both for parents after their return from parental leave and parents who had been back for some time with older children.